actyx-contrib/actyx-project-cli/README.md

 If you are not able to install the VisualStudio Code [Actyx-Pond](https://marketplace.visualstudio.com/items?itemName=Actyx.actyx-pond) extension.
 You can create templates for your new fish with `axp`.

+In the current version, this in only supported for Pond V1

 ```bash
 axp addFish materialRequest --registry
 ```